aloysiuschan/ames_housing_prices/README.md

 # ames_housing_prices
-Predict prices of houses in Ames housing dataset, using house characteristics.
+The Jupyter notebook contains code to predict housing prices in the Ames housing dataset, using house characteristics.

 Data obtained from https://www.kaggle.com/c/house-prices-advanced-regression-techniques